nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Instantiate](https://github.com/tarunon/Instantiate) - Type-safe and constructor injectable InterfaceBuilder protocols.
 - [SPPermissions](https://github.com/ivanvorobei/SPPermissions) - Ask permissions with ready-use interface.
 - [Agrume](https://github.com/JanGorman/Agrume) - iOS image viewer written in Swift with support for multiple images.
+- [Folio](https://github.com/levibostian/Folio) - Flexible way to detect when you scroll to the end of a `UITableView`.

 ## macOS